Upgrading actiTIME from a Custom Installation Package for Unix

 <Host Name> is the name of the virtual host configured for your Tomcat installation.

 - Start the Tomcat server.
-Log in to your actiTIME.
+Enter your license key for the installed version and log in to your actiTIME.